SkullGaming31/skulledbotDiscord/README.md

 * [x] all discord invite links deleted when posted
 * [x] Ticket System
 * [x] Warning System
-* [ ] detect tweets by Overlay Expert and send them to announcments with @everyone tag!

-See the [open issues](https://github.com/skullgaming31/skulledbot/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/skullgaming31/skulledbotDiscord/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>